martinez-jorge/jxmartinez/content/talk/uh-tableau-user-group/index.md

 Tableau desktop comes with many great color palettes to choose from.
 In this section, I will show you how to manipulate Tableau's preferences file to incorporate UH colors to your dashboards:

-1. Find you "My Tableau Repository Folder."
-It is usually saved to your Documents folder on your hard drive.
+1. Find your "My Tableau Repository Folder."
+At installation, Tableau usually saves this under your Documents folder on your hard drive.
 For example, on a Mac it is under "Macintosh HD/Users/user_name/Documents/My Tableau Repository" and on PC it is usually found under "C:/Users/user_name/Documents/My Tableau Repository".
 2. Make a copy of the "Preferences.tps" and call it "Preferences copy.tps."
-We make a copy of this file just in case anything goes wrong and we preserved the original file.
+We make a copy of this file just in case anything goes wrong.
 3. Download the [Preferences.tps file](/img/Preferences.tps) we created and save it in your "My Tableau Repository" folder.
 This will contain all the branding colors for you to use on your dashboards.
 4. Close and restart Tableau Desktop.
-You should now see color palettes with UH branding colors!
+You should now see UH color palettes!

 You may also want to use your own colors.
 I recommend using [Color Brewer](https://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3).
 This website helps you pick among sequential, diverging, and qualitative colors.
 You can also select among colorblind safe, print friendly, and photocopy safe colors.
 These colors are geared towards cartography, but they are great guidelines for any color use!